GuilinDev/peerReviewAlgo/bq.md

 ### Where do you see yourself in 5 years?
 > goals for the future, realistic and achievable
-* In five years, I'd like to be recognized as an expert of clouding computing in the xx area, and I know that's sth that I will have an opportunity to do here.
-I am also really excited about taking on more responsibilities and potentially even take the lead role on some projects.
+* In five years, I'd like to be recognized as an senior expert of IT professional in multiple areas to solve pain points for people  and make their lives easilier, and I know that's sth that I will have an opportunity to do here.
+Beside technology skills, I am also really excited about taking on more responsibilities and potentially even take the leading role on some projects.

 ### What makes you the best fit for this position?
 > focus on 专业技能
-* I have 8 years experiences in the xx, and I thihnk my experience is perfectly aligned with the requirements you asked for the job listing.
-I believe that my expertise in the xx area would make me the best candidate for this position.
+* I have extensive experiences in the multiple areas of big data and full stack, and I think my experience is perfectly aligned with the requirements you asked for the job listing.
 > focus on soft skills
 I am a self motivated person who is willing to go above and beyond on any project.
 I know we are looking for a self-motivated software engineer with both skills and passion, and I am that person.
 My skill set would be a perfect match for that you are looking for.

+I believe that my expertise and characteristics would make me the best candidate for this position.

 ### Why do you want to leave your current job?
 > focus on the future